lmchih/server-collector/README.md

 # Add sudo before sh command if you are not superuser
 sh ./check-shutdown-signal.sh &

-# NOTE: In Kubernetes cluster, run this script at the worker where your pod is located.
+# NOTICE: In Kubernetes cluster, run the script at the worker node where your pod is located.
 ```

 ## Build